 SuperChems helps process safety and risk engineers overcome the shortcomings of simple relief design techniques which can often lead to over-design, and more importantly, sometimes leading to under-design.

-We've migrated 20 consequence models with brand new facelift for explosions, fire and dispersion calculations, so the interface elements are easier to access, understand, and use.
+Consequence models and explosions, fire and dispersion calculations interface elements are now easier to access, understand, and use.